bitovi/academy/src/technology-consulting/1-effort.md

 ## Properly Understood Goals Have Value

-There's _a lot_ that goes into building, marketing, and selling a successful product.
+There’s _a lot_ that goes into building, marketing, and selling a successful product.
 By appropriately prioritizing each of these activities, your team will be empowered to focus on productivity that adds the most value.
 When every team member understands these higher level goals and priorities, each will be able to appreciate the contributions of those in other areas.
 Everyone will be working towards a common goal.

 ### The most important activities to get right _(listed in priority order)_: